on March 16, 2023 • 25 minute read

 Furthermore, with a Google My Business account, you’ll be able to share photos of your products or services, access and edit your business information (name, location, hours, etc.), and respond to reviews.
 Over time, this will give your business better visibility and engagement.

 Google My Business is free, and there is no need not to take advantage of everything it offers for building your business.
 The only condition is that your business must have a physical location.

-Recently, we asked 53 local SEO experts to rank several different marketing channels—things like websites, email marketing, content marketing, SEO, and various types of advertising—in terms of their importance for local businesses.
+To demonstrate the importance of Google My Business for local SEO, we asked 53 SEO experts to rank several different marketing channels—things like websites, email marketing, content marketing, SEO, and various types of advertising—in terms of their importance for local businesses.

 The most important channel was a local business’s website.
-The second most important: its Google My Business listing.
+The second most important is – Google My Business listing.

 For local businesses, our respondents agree that a Google My Business listing is more important than social media, content marketing, email marketing, profiles on other directory sites like Yelp, and all forms of advertising.

 Related: Earn Higher Local Search Rankings With This 15-Point SEO Checklist

 Here are 5 main reasons your business needs a Google My Business profile:

 By following a proper Google My Business SEO checklist, you can greatly improve your business’s search ranking and overall visibility.

 When a prospective customer searches for products and services your business offers using related keywords, first, you’ll see Google ads, then Google’s local 3 pack, and after that, the organic results.